 The allowances for chargebacks and accruals for rebates and product returns are the most significant estimates used in the recognition of our revenue from product sales.
 Of the accounts receivable allowances and our sales related accruals, our accrual for fee for services and product returns represents the majority of the balance.
-Sales related accrued liabilities for rebates, product returns, service fees, and administrative fees totaled \$5.6 million, \$4.7 million and \$4.1 million as of December 31, 2018, 2017 and 2016, respectively.
-Of these amounts, our estimated liability for fee for services represented \$2.0 million, \$1.5 million and \$1.3 million, respectively, while our accrual for product returns totaled \$2.2 million, \$2.1 million and \$2.0 million, respectively.
+Sales related accrued liabilities for rebates, product returns, service fees, and administrative fees totaled \$4.8 million, \$5.6 million and \$4.7 million as of December 31, 2019, 2018 and 2017, respectively.
+Of these amounts, our estimated liability for fee for services represented \$1.6 million, \$2.0 million and \$1.5 million, respectively, while our accrual for product returns totaled \$1.9 million, \$2.2 million and \$2.1 million, respectively.
 If the actual amount of cash discounts, chargebacks, rebates, and product returns differs from the amounts estimated by management, material differences may result from the amount of our revenue recognized from product sales.
-A change in our rebate estimate of one percentage point would have impacted net sales by approximately \$0.3 million in each of the years ended December 31, 2018, 2017, and 2016.
-A change in our product return estimate of one percentage point would have impacted net sales by \$0.5 million, \$0.5 million and \$0.4 million for the years ended December 31, 2018, 2017 and 2016, respectively.
+A change in our rebate estimate of one percentage point would have impacted net sales by approximately \$0.4 million for the year ended December 31, 2019 and \$0.3 million for the years ended December 31, 2018 and 2017, respectively.
+A change in our product return estimate of one percentage point would have impacted net sales by \$0.5 million, \$0.4 million and \$0.4 million for the years ended December 31, 2019, 2018 and 2017, respectively.